What is a Heat Pump, and is it Right for Me?

 While heat pump technology is becoming more and more efficient at heating and cooling, there are still circumstances where a furnace or secondary heat source will be necessary.
 In areas of the country that routinely get below 15°F for extended periods of time it might be beneficial to use the heat pump with an auxiliary heating solution such as a conventional gas furnace.
 Ask your contractor about the latest high efficiency heat pumps and duel fuel systems available for your region of the country.

 Using a heat pump air conditioner that does both heating and cooling can provide a low cost, high efficiency and environmentally-friendly solution for your comfort needs all year long.
+Learn how you can maximize your heat pump efficiency.

 Do you know anyone that has recently installed a heat pump?
 Let us know if you’re considering one!